- Minimum 60 credits must in BUS, ECON or FIN

 Other Degree Expectations

 One module, Launching Your Global Career (BUS 224f) is required as a means to provide students the tools needed to pursue a career in a global market.
-Students who have already had work experience may be exempted from taking this module.
+Students who have already had work experience may be exempt from this module.
 This class is not to be deferred until second year.